Nik74/CablingGen/README.md

 # CablingGen
 This is an example of my project.
-This project will be updated.

-This example uses files instead of a database
+This example uses database SQLite.

-The files will be replaced with SQLite
+This program creates .spl files that are based on data selected by the user.

-Version 1.3
+Version 1.4